openai-domain-verification=dv-haypaghH05T6HHasxxPArNxo

 One of my all-time favourites, the Bird of Paradise.
 (I took about ten shots of this one in Santa Monica)

-16 thoughts on “Writing and Blooming: A Sneak Peek into Researching My Next Heroine
+16 responses to “Writing and Blooming: A Sneak Peek into Researching My Next Heroine

 They are a stunning flower.